faelee/youthmentalhealth/README.md

 >* For setting start date, on line 33, you can also replace `yearB`, `monthB`, and `dayB` in `dtB = datetime(yearB, monthB, dayB)` with the start year, month, and day, respectively.  <br />
 Make sure to write your year in 4 digits (ex.
 2020), your month in 2 digits (ex.
 01), and your day in 2 digits (ex.
 01).
 >* For setting end date, on line 40, you can also replace `yearA`, `monthA`, and `dayA` in `dtA = datetime(yearA, monthA, dayA)` with the end year, month, and day, respectively. <br />
 Make sure to write your year in 4 digits (ex.
 2020), your month in 2 digits (ex.
 01), and your day in 2 digits (ex.
-01).
+01). <br />
+####Notes about the .csv files
+* Sometimes the author name will be blank because the user who posted the subreddit has since deleted their account.